 Home | Introduction | Biography | Collaborations | Product Design | Interior and Exterior Design | The Most Iconic Projects | People about Piet Boon | The Studio | Inspirational Quotes from Piet Boon | Top Projects Gallery

 is one of the most relevant and iconic designers of our time, and belongs to most famous Dutch architects and interior designers.
-Together with a creative director Karin Meyn, Piet leads his own team of designers, top interior designers and architects completing projects around the world for a constantly growing group of clients.
+Together with a creative director Karin Meyn, Piet leads his own team of designers, top interior designers and architects.

-Those who wonder how Piet Boon succeeded to break through as a top designer not only in the Netherlands but also internationally, one look at his collection of furniture and home designs will provide the answer.
+Those who wonder how Piet Boon succeeded to break through as a top designer not only in the Netherlands, but also internationally should look at his collection of furniture and home designs will provide the answer.

 His three-decade long career was inspired by a desire to combat a lack of functionality in today’s designs; to create solutions that are both functional and beautiful.
 His appreciation for simplicity is no doubt a hallmark of Dutch design.